MicrosoftDocs/sql-docs/docs/big-data-cluster/apache-azure-spark-history-server.md

 ### Time Skew
 The **Time Skew** tab displays skewed tasks based on task execution time.

-+ **Specify Parameters** - The first section displays the parameters which are used to detect Time Skew.
-The default criteria to detect time skew is: task execution time is greater than 3 times of average execution time and task execution time is greater than 30 seconds.
++ **Specify Parameters** - The first section displays the parameters, which are used to detect Time Skew.
+The default criteria to detect time skew is: task execution time is greater than three times of average execution time and task execution time is greater than 30 seconds.
 You can change the parameters based on your needs.
 The **Skewed Stage** and **Skew Chart** display the corresponding stages and tasks information just like the **Data Skew** tab above.

 + Click **Time Skew**, then filtered result is displayed in **Skewed Stage** section according to the parameters set in section **Specify Parameters**.
 Click one item in **Skewed Stage** section, then the corresponding chart is drafted in section3, and the task details are displayed in right bottom panel.